 The information available to the war department is that the vessel sailed from Manila on October 11, 1944, with 1775 prisoners of war aboard.
 On October 24 the vessel was sunk by submarine action in the south China Sea over 200 miles from the Chinese coast which was the nearest land.
 Five of the prisoners escaped in a small boat and reached the coast.
 Four others have been reported as picked up by the Japanese by whom all others aboard are reported lost.
 Absence of detailed information as to what happened to the other individual prisoners and known circumstances of the incident lead to a conclusion that all other prisoners listed by the Japanese as aboard the vessel perished.

 It is with deep regret that I must notify you of this unhappy culmination of the long period of anxiety and suffering you have experienced.
 You have my heartfelt sympathy.

 J. A. Ulio

 Maj.
 Gen., The Adjutant General of the Army

 PFC.
 Leon Foster Atha died in the sinking of the Arisan Maru on October 24, 1944.
 Since he was lost at sea, his name appears on the Tablets of the Missing at the American Military Cemetery outside of Manila.

-It should be mentioned that Leon’s wife, Jeanette, never remarried.
-She passed away on April 8, 2004, and was buried at Glasgow Municipal Cemetery in Glasgow, Kentucky.
-She had Leon’s name placed on the headstone next to her name.
+It should be mentioned that Leon’s wife, Jeanette, remarried.
+When she passed away on April 8, 2004, and was buried at Glasgow Municipal Cemetery in Glasgow, Kentucky, she had Leon’s name placed on the headstone next to her name.